sajswl/encryptonize-core/documentation/api/api-v2.md

 | user_scopes | []enum UserScope | An array of scopes the newly created user posses |

 ## CreateUserResponse
-The structure returned by a `CreateUser` request.
+The structure returned by a `storage.CreateUser` request.
 It contains the User ID and User Access Token of the newly created user.

 | Name        | Type   | Description                |